Molecular Biology and Evolution: Editorial process

 All MBE manuscripts are peer-reviewed.
 Decisions to publish are made by the Board of Editors, led by the Editors-in-Chief (EiCs) that oversee processing and set the direction of the journal.
 The board also includes Associate Editors (AEs) who solicit peer reviews and make an initial recommendation and the Senior Editors (SEs) who make the final recommendation that lead to the decision for each manuscript.

 Management

 MBE is entirely owned by The Society for Molecular Biology and Evolution (SMBE).
 The SMBE Council appoints the Editor-in-Chief.
 The Journal is published by Oxford University Press.
 MBE has transitioned to full Open Access, with all papers free to access from 1 January 2021.
 All articles accepted for publication from 1 August 2020 have been published as Open Access.

 Impact

-According to the Journal Citation Reports, the journal has a 2017 Impact Factor of 10.217, a 2018 Impact Factor of 14.797, a 2019 Impact Factor of 11.062, a 2022 Impact Factor of 10.700 and a 2023 Impact Factor of 11.00.
+According to the Journal Citation Reports, the journal has a 2017 Impact Factor of 10.217, a 2018 Impact Factor of 14.797, a 2019 Impact Factor of 11.062, a 2022 Impact Factor of 10.700, a 2023 Impact Factor of 11.00, and a 2024 Impact Factor of 5.3.
 In 2023, MBE was ranked 8th out of the 172 journals in the Genetics & Heredity category, 16th out of 285 journals within the Biochemistry & Molecular Biology category and 4th  out of 54 in the Evolutionary Biology category.